Constructor

 const { camelCase, kebabCase } = this.app.lib._

-console.log(camelCase('Elit commodo sit et aliqua'))
+console.log(camelCase('Elit commodo sit et aliqua'))log :Log

 - Source